 The core of why MSU values membership in the KEEN network can be summarized in two words: mission alignment.
-The engineering, engineering technology and computer science programs of the Norm Asbjornson College of Engineering are at the core of MSU's land-grant mission as we seek to develop and deploy novel approaches to educating engineers and empower students to be tomorrow’s leaders.Current Work
+The engineering, engineering technology, and computer science programs of the Norm Asbjornson College of Engineering are at the core of MSU's land-grant mission as we seek to develop and deploy novel approaches to educating engineers and empower students to be tomorrow’s leaders.Current Work

-A key focus of these educational approaches is to foster interdisciplinary engagement and collaboration among students and faculty and facilitate increased creativity and innovation among both students and faculty.
-These outcomes are perfectly aligned with the three C’s of the entrepreneurial mindset and membership in the network gives us access to a powerful group of other like-minded educators who also place a high value on educational outcomes beyond technical expertise.
-Through this group, we learn new, exciting, and effective tools that improve the education of MSU engineers, improving their ability to make a difference.
-At the same time, by sharing our expertise with other members we increase our own impact and improve engineering education beyond the walls of MSU.
+At the National level, we are engaging with other KEEN institutions and sharing our expertise with other members we increase our own impact and improve engineering education beyond the walls of MSU.
 Together with other members of the network, we are broadly impacting engineering education, putting more engineers who recognize how to creatively create value into the workforce.
 These changes can bring a massive benefit to our world – which is the heart of why higher education is so important to our society.Featured Cards

 In the Norm Asbjornson College of Engineering at MSU we seek to empower students to be tomorrow’s leaders through the integration of learning and discovery.
 To fulfill this mission, we must provide students an engineering skillset while developing a mindset that seeks out new opportunities and wants to make a difference in the world.
 KEEN membership gives us a powerful network of other like-minded educators who also value the combined power of skillset and mindset and want to develop both in students.